-The Mary Jo Williams Comprehensive Learning Center (CLC) exists to assess, support and enhance the academic achievement of those it serves.
-Staffed by a team of professional educators, paraprofessionals, peer tutors and volunteers, the learning environment is friendly and supportive.
-Free assistance is available by appointment or on a walk-in basis to students wishing help in study skills, reading, math, writing, science, English as a Second Language, and most other curriculum areas.
+The Mary Jo Williams Comprehensive Learning Center (CLC) exists to assess, support, and enhance the academic achievement of those it serves.
+The CLC is located within the Main Reading Room of Saffell Library.
+Staffed by a team of professional educators, paraprofessionals and peer tutors, the learning environment is friendly, relaxed, and supportive.
+Free assistance is available on a walk-in basis to students seeking support in math and science courses.
+Access to tutors is also available during regular hours of operation through Zoom.
+The CLC has about 50 computers for use in word processing, course tutorials, web-based research, printing, or email.

-The CLC offers all levels of learning assistance through multiple learning activities:

-- Enrichment activities provide learning opportunities beyond those available in the traditional classroom. - Supplemental activities support college courses by providing alternative learning methods. - Developmental activities help students gain competencies so they can successfully complete their course of study.

-The CLC has many computers for use in word processing, course tutorials, web-based research or email.
 Students and instructors also find this a convenient place to use audio and video course supplements, programmed texts, and other special instructional materials.
-The CLC is located within Saffell Library and observes the same service hours as the library.
+Individual or group study spaces are scattered throughout the Main Reading Room, creating a variety of study opportunities for different types of learners.
+Check campus signage for up-to-date hours of operation.